jmparatte/github-markdown-viewer/README.md

 http://md.paratte.ch/github-markdown-viewer.php
 ```

-Fonction: This _HTML_ page asks for a _markdown_ filename and displays it.
+Fonction: This _HTML_ page asks for a local _markdown_ filename content and displays it.

-Note: Due to _JavaScript_ security restrictions, the _HTML_ page can't receive the _filename_ argument.
+Note: Due to _JavaScript_ security restrictions, _HTML_ pages can't open any files other than of `<input type="file"...>` elements.